arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/workernodes/one/index.md

 ```

 :::info
 Alternatively, you can also check the console for the same.
 Click the button below to open the EKS Console.
-Alternatively, you can also check the console for the same.
-Click the button below to open the EKS Console.
 <ConsoleButton
   url="https://us-west-2.console.aws.amazon.com/eks/home?region=us-west-2#clusters/eks-workshop?selectedTab=cluster-compute-tab"